-FY'21 Budget Request by Building
+FY'21 Voted Budget by Building:

-To provide the reader with greater clarity around the specifics budget requests being made in FY'21, we have expanded the building based information.
-Each building has an introductory narrative that includes contact information, general information about the school, a list of recent accomplishments, enrollment trends and the FY'21 request by budget architecture categories: Level Service, Strategic Plan, and Other Critical Needs.
+To provide the reader with greater clarity around the specific budget requests being made in FY'21, we have expanded the building based information.
+Each building has an introductory narrative that includes contact information, general information about the school, a list of recent accomplishments, enrollment trends and the FY'21 Voted Budget architecture categories: Level Service, Strategic Plan, and Other Critical Needs.
 These requests are further broken out by type: salary and other compensation and expenses.
 The financials for each building by program and object code follow the narratives.

-FY'21 Special Education
+FY'21 Special Education: